-- return on equity (ROE): the basis for determining the amount of the bonus is the achievement of the planned percentage of return on equity of the Sava Insurance Group, - return on revenue (ROR): the basis for determining the amount of the bonus is the achievement of the planned percentage of return on revenue of the Sava Insurance Group and - expense ratio: the basis for determining the amount of the bonus is the achievement of the planned percentage of net expense ratio of the Sava Insurance Group.
+- return on equity (ROE): the basis for determining the amount of the bonus is the achievement of the planned percentage of return on equity of the Sava Insurance Group, - return on revenue (ROR): the basis for determining the amount of the bonus is the achievement of the planned percentage of return on revenue of the Sava Insurance Group and - expense ratio: the basis for determining the amount of the bonus is the achievement of the planned percentage of expense ratio of the Sava Insurance Group.

-Qualitative criteria for determining the level of variable remuneration (consisting of individual performance-based pay based on individual goals of each management board member and individual performance-based pay based on joint goals of the management board)
+Qualitative criteria for determining the level of variable remuneration (consisting of individual-performance-based pay based on individual goals of each management board member, board-performance-based pay based on the joint goals of the management board and a salary component relating to the achievement of sustainability goals)

 Qualitative criteria for determining the level of variable remuneration are used to measure performance against the achievement of individual annual goals of each member of the management board and against the achievement of the joint annual goals of the management board.
 Qualitative criteria are vital for motivating individual management board members and the management board as a whole to achieve the annual and strategic plans of both Sava Re and the Sava Insurance Group.
 They also include criteria related to the fulfilment of environmental and social objectives of the Company and Group.
-Objectives of each and/or all management board member(s) also include and measure objectives related to social responsibility.
+Objectives of each and/or all management board member(s) also include and measure objectives related to sustainability.